LogtalkDotOrg/logtalk3/manuals/sources/devtools/ports_profiler.rst

    | ?- ports_profiler::reset.

-To reset only the data about a specific entity, use the query:
+To reset only the data for a specific entity, use the query:

 ::